rcarver/config/README.md

 * __Service__ A long running application, generally managed by Upstart.
   A Service may be notified that something it depends on has changed.
 When that happens the Service typically restarts.
+* __Hub__ A special node that is used to bootstrap other nodes.
+This can be any node in the system or your development computer.
 * __TODO__ is monitoring/alerting a core concept?

 ### Patterns